Commonly Found Try Squares

 Stanley’s rosewood handled try square was known as the No 20, and used these escutcheons from 1877 until about 1960.
 These squares were probably the most widely produced of all time and are the most commonly found squares today.
 Squares from 1877-1896 feature no groove in the handle and are not marked anywhere on the square.
 Post 1896 squares feature a handle groove and are marked with various trademarks and patent dates on the blade.
 Starting around 1935, “Stanley” was added in gold embossing on the handle.
 Stanley frequently sold their squares wholesale to hardware stores who would mark them with their own trademarks.
 No matter how a square is marked though, with this style of escutcheon, you can be guaranteed it was produced by Stanley of New Britain, CT.
 The three different sizes/styles shown here simply changed with the size of the square, and do not represent different models or time periods.
 You can view a complete type study of the Stanley No 20 here.

 Henry Disston & Sons of Philadelphia, PA is most well known for their handsaw production, but they were also producers of many other tools, including squares.
 These are the second most commonly found after Stanley’s.
 Disston’s squares may be marked on the blade or the handle, and commonly are found not marked at all.
 Disston was also a prolific wholesaler and many of their squares can be found marked by hardware store’s house brands.
 The four sizes/styles shown here simply changed with the size of the square, and do not represent different models or time periods.
-This escutcheon was introduced in the 1880’s and continued through the 1940’s.
+This escutcheon was introduced about 1885 and continued through the 1955.
 The groove in the handle was introduced around 1915.
+You can download a complete type study of Disston squares here.

 This triply symmetrical escutcheon can be found on squares bearing the mark of S. A. Jones & Co or Willis Thrall & Son, both of Hartford, CT.
 Frequently the squares can be found unmarked as well.
 Recent research shows that Jones and Thrall were likely partners as early as 1833 until Jones' death in 1865, and that the name of S A Jones & Co was in use on squares from 1833 until at least 1867.
 Thrall continued producing squares until at least 1877, possibly later.
 Squares marked Willis Thrall & Son are ones that were specifically sold at his physical hardware store in Hartford.
 Through the entire time of production, the partners also did a healthy wholesale business which resulted in many squares not being marked.
 Unmarked squares are the most common, followed by Jones marked squares, while Thrall marked squares are very uncommon.